Tayruh/sadako/reference.md

 5. With a `%` label token.
 It will replace the link with the output of an included label.
 This acts exactly like including with the `>>=` include token, except it doesn't display until you click the link.
 `[:+% some_label @: link name:]`

 With both included pages and included labels, the inclusion will stop once it sees a choice and will not include any choices.

 Page and label names can also be derived from script evaulation using an `=` eval token.
 For example, the following will include the page named `page3`:
  `[:+#= "page" + (1 + 2) @: Link name:]`

 #### Dialog Links

 The `*` dialog token is used to display a popup when the link is clicked.
 Like usual, the link name is taken from the text following the `@:` name token.

-You can use the `*` dialog token in five ways:
+You can use the `*` dialog token in six ways:

 1. With an `!` action token.
 This closes the dialog window.
-If a name is given, it will close after pressing the link.
+If a name is given, it will close after clicking the link.
 If none is given, it will close immediately.
 Any text following the `!` action token will be discarded.
 Close immediately: `[:*!:]`
 Close with link: `:[*! @: Link name:]`

-1. Just output straight text to a dialog window.
+2. Just output straight text to a dialog window.
 `[:* Some text @: Link name:]`

-2. With an `=` eval token.
+3. With an `=` eval token.
 The script is evaluated before being displayed in the dialog window.
 `[:*= "Here's some math: " + (1 + 2) @: Link name:]`

-3. With a `&` code token.
+4. With a `&` code token.
 Instead of displaying the text directly in a dialog window, the dialog will be displayed empty and the script will be evaluated.
 However, The output target of functions like `sadako.doLink()`, `sadako.overwrite()`, `sadako.writeOutput()`, and such will be redirected to the dialog window.
     The following will write `Bleh` to the dialog window after it displays.
 `[:*& sadako.overwrite("Bleh") @: Link name:]`

-4. With a `#` page token.
+5. With a `#` page token.
 The dialog will be shown with the included page.
 `[:*# some_page @: link name:]`

-5. With a `%` label token.
+6. With a `%` label token.
 The dialog will be shown with the included label.
 `[:*% some_label @ label_name:]`

 As with the `+` reveal token, you can add an `=` eval token to the page and label tokens to evaluate the name of the page or label to display in the dialog.
 For example, the following will display the page named `page3` in a dialog window:
  `[:*#= "page" + (1 + 2) @: Link name:]`

 There isn't a standard dialog window defined in **Sadako**.
 The user must define one themselves in HTML.
 The "[getting started](getting-started.md)" guide has an example on how to get this up and running.